SEAME-pt/Team05_SEA-ME-WayFi/Motors/Notes/Project_Architecture.md

 ---

-## Future Improvements
-- Add support for additional input devices (e.g., keyboard, game controllers).
-- Implement diagnostic logging for debugging hardware issues.
-- Optimize the use of multi-threading for better performance.

----

 ## Conclusion
 The JetCar project architecture is modular, scalable, and designed to provide precise control over a robotic car.
 By separating hardware interaction, control logic, and user input, the architecture ensures a clean and maintainable codebase.